-After singing as an ensemble member with Chicago a cappella for 11 seasons, Benjamin Rivera returns for his third series concert as guest music director.
+After singing as an ensemble member with Chicago a cappella for 11 seasons, Benjamin Rivera returns for his fifth series concert as guest music director.